siberianfox/tinygwiki/TinyG-Feedhold-and-Resume.md

 _updated 6/8/13 - ash_

-**NOTE: This page describes feedholds supported in release 0.95 / build 377.04 and later**
+**NOTE: This page describes feedholds supported in release 0.95 / build 377.08 and later which is currently in the edge branch**

 	Character | Command | AKA | Description
 	----------|---------|-----|-------------